EU slams 'war crimes' in Ukraine but new sanctions unlikely

 “This is driving a fury across the European Union within the public as to why can’t we stop this,” he told reporters.
 “They want people held to account for the decisions taken and the brutality that we have seen.”

-The imposition of a new round of sanctions — asset freezes and travel bans — appears unlikely for now.
+Still, the imposition of a new round of EU sanctions on Russia — asset freezes and travel bans — appears unlikely for now.

-Notorious for their often slow handling of fast moving international events, EU nations have rallied in just over three weeks since the invasion began on Feb.
-24 to slap sanctions on 877 people.
+Notorious for their often slow response to fast-moving international events, EU nations have rallied in just over three weeks since the invasion began on Feb.
+24 to slap sanctions on hundreds of people.
 They include Russian President Vladimir Putin, senior ministers and pro-Kremlin oligarchs.

-A further 62 “entities” – companies, banks, airlines and ship builders – have also been hit in near record time.
-But the issue of imposing restrictive measures on energy remains extremely sensitive, given the dependence of many EU countries on supplies of Russia natural gas.
+Several “entities” – companies, banks, airlines and ship builders – have also been hit in near record time.
+But the issue of imposing restrictive measures on Russian energy remains extremely sensitive, given the dependence of many EU countries on Russian natural gas.

-A group of countries led by Germany wants a pause on new measures for now, amid concern about high energy prices and fears that Russia might halt gas exports to Europe.
+A group of countries led by Germany wants a pause on new sanctions for now, amid concerns about high energy prices and fears that Russia might halt gas exports to Europe.
 Some also want to save sanction ammunition for any new and major war atrocity, like the use of chemical weapons.

 “We are doing everything to close loopholes in the sanctions” that have already been agreed, Baerbock said.